containers/podman/docs/source/markdown/podman-run.1.md

 When attached in the tty mode, you can detach from the container (and leave it running) using a configurable key sequence.
 The default sequence is `ctrl-p,ctrl-q`.
-Configure the keys sequence using the **--detach-keys** option, or specifying it in the **containers.conf** file: see **containers.conf(5)** for more information.
+Specify the key sequence using the **--detach-keys** option, or configure it in the **containers.conf** file: see **containers.conf(5)** for more information.

 #### **--detach-keys**=*sequence*